Search This Blog

 Misidentification:

 First, determine that it's a fir and not a spruce.
 Once you a certain its a fir, you have to look at how leaves are arranged on the stems and avoid the reproductive one.
-Look for the presence or obscene of stomatal bands on the upper surfaces, they are always on the lower surface, not the upper for this species.
+Look for the presence or absence of stomatal bands on the upper surfaces, they are always on the lower surface, not the upper for this species.
 Look up for cones and down for cone scales and bracts.

 Not at all easily.
 I used my trusted Pacific Coast Trees by McMinn and Maino.